RodrigoCalderano/BolsaAPI/README.md

 2. `flask_restful`
 3. `flask_jsonpify`

-Once those libs are installed, it is possible to run the BolsaApi.ipynb.
+Once those libs are installed, it is possible to run the **BolsaApi.ipynb**.
 It expose the endpoint: `@Get 127.0.0.1:5002/stock/<stock_id>` that returns the current price of the stock_id

 <details><summary><b>Show instructions</b></summary>